-Each of the three (in the current phase excluding Ningbo) FRC and four FC has had the specific task of developing, together with their local partner cluster, the per-city Spatial Analysis report.
+Each of the four FRC and four FC has had the specific task of developing, together with their local partner cluster, the per-city Spatial Analysis report.
 The work has been kicked off in September 2018, and given the complexity of the task, as well as the challenge of submitting data requests to other institutions for the required indicators and subsequent joint requests between WP2 and WP4, the delivery of data has been carried out until February 2019.